 Plan your Water Needs

-Under normal conditions, the human body will be able to go without food for days.
+Under the normal conditions the human body will be able to go without food for days.
 Without water, however, problems come a lot quicker.
-Here are some guidelines in planning your water needs:
+Here are some guidelines on planning your water needs:

-- The absolute minimum is at least two liters per day.
-Take at least two liters with you even if you expect to find places where you can refill your water reserves.
+- The absolute minimum is at least 2 liters per day.
+Take at least 2 liters with you even if you expect to find places where you can refill your water reserves.

-- Take about one liter for every two hours of hiking with the abovementioned two-liter minimum.
+- Take about 1 liter for every two hours of hiking with the abovementioned 2 liter minimum.

-- Under normal Hiking conditions, three to four liters per day should suffice.
+- Under normal hiking conditions 3-4 liters per day should suffice.